alsjohnstone/prophecise/README.md

 # Prophecise
-A web app that leverages Facebook Prophet to create robust time-series forecasts from Google Analytics data through a simple UI.
+A web app that leverages Facebook Prophet to create fast and robust time-series forecasts from your Google Analytics data, all wrapped up in a simple to use user interface.

 ### What is Prophecise?

-<a href='https://prophecise.com'>Prophecise</a> is a web app that enables analysts and data scientists to quickly build accurate forecast models from their Google Analytics data.
-It builds upon the great work Gareth Cull has done with <a href="https://github.com/garethcull/forecastr">Forecastr</a>.
+<a href='https://prophecise.com'>Prophecise</a> is an open source Flask web app that enables analysts and data scientists to quickly build accurate forecast models from their Google Analytics data.
+It builds upon the great work Gareth Cull has been doing with <a href="https://github.com/garethcull/forecastr">Forecastr</a>.

 ### What is Facebook Prophet?

 Prophet is open source software released by Facebook’s Core Data Science team.
 It is a procedure for forecasting time series data and works best with time series that have strong seasonal effects and several seasons of historical data.
-It is available for download on CRAN and PyPI.
+It is available for download on <a href="https://cran.r-project.org/package=prophet">CRAN</a> and <a href="https://pypi.python.org/pypi/fbprophet/">PyPI</a>.

 ### References